What is Fiber to the Home?

 Fiber to the Home will reduce or eliminate cable signal interference, such as ingress, signal noise, or cable leakage.
 Fiber will also be able to handle increased speed and bandwidth from point to point, which will prove useful for any future upgrades.

-We offer our cable television, internet, and phone services in the Westfield area.
-As of 07/26/21, all levels of digital TV service, premium channels, and a Cloud DVR will be available.
-Television service will be provided via a Blue Ridge Stream box, which can be placed anywhere in your home—no cable jack needed.
+We offer our cable television, internet, and phone services in upgraded Fiber areas.
+For customers able to receive Fiber services, all levels of digital TV service, premium channels, and a Cloud DVR will be available.
+Television service will be provided via a Blue Ridge Stream box, which can be placed anywhere in your home—no cable jack is needed.

 Do I need your modem?
 Can I use my own router?